goonism/hyperproxy/.github/ISSUE_TEMPLATE.md

 Search open/closed issues before submitting since someone might have asked the same thing before!

-Issues on GitHub are only related to problems of Arbiter itself and we cannot answer support questions here.
+Issues on GitHub are only related to problems of Hyperproxy itself and we cannot answer support questions here.
 -->

 Choose one: is this a bug report or feature request?
+If it's a feature request, ignore all of the stuff below.

 <!--- Provide a general summary of the issue in the title above -->